-Use the no sdm prefer command to set the switch to the default desktop template.
+Use the no sdm prefer command to set the switch to the default template.

-Do not use the ipv4-and-ipv6 template if you do not plan to enable IPv6 forwarding on the switch, including IPv6 MLD snooping or host functions.
-Entering the sdm prefer ipv4-and-ipv6 default global configuration command divides resources between IPv4 and IPv6, limiting those allocated to IPv4 forwarding.
+Do not use the ipv4-and-ipv6 template if you do not plan to enable IPv6 functionality on the switch.
+Entering the sdm prefer ipv4-and-ipv6 global configuration command divides resources between IPv4 and IPv6, limiting those allocated to IPv4 forwarding.